-Day-to-day responsibility for health and safety issues in Windmill Hill Primary School will be delegated to a member of staff who is competent to carry out these duties and who has received the appropriate training.
-This is: Miss Paula Newman
+Day-to-day responsibility for health and safety issues in school will be delegated to a member of staff who is competent to carry out these duties and who has received the appropriate training.
+This is: Ian Lomas

 See the school's Health and Safety Policy for further details.